idris-hackers/atom-language-idris/documentation/tutorial.md

 where `l : Nat, c : Nat, r : Nat` are variables you can use to prove `Main.plusAssoc : plus l (plus c r) = plus (plus l c) r`.

-If you put your cursor over `plusAssoc` in the `proving.idr` file and execute the command "Language Idris: Add Clause" a line wil be inserted by atom at the bottom of your file.
+If you put your cursor over `plusAssoc` in the `proving.idr` file and execute the command "Language Idris: Add Clause" (`ctrl-alt-a`) a line wil be inserted by atom at the bottom of your file.

 Your file should now look like this:
 ```idris